Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 MSE weekly email

 There are three key facts that make student loans unlike any other form of borrowing.
-Without understanding these, you can't make a rational decision.
+Without understanding these, you can't make a rational decision on whether you should be paying it back early.

 This is something often said, but it's worth thinking about what it really means.
-This applies to both pre-1998 and post-1998 loans, but sadly NOT new starters from 2012 onwards (see Martin's plan 2 student loan guide for more on that).
+This applies to student loans pre-2012 (see Martin's Plan 2 student loan guide for more on that).

 There's no 'real' interest cost because the most you'll pay is the rate of inflation – the rate at which prices are rising.